My Favorite 40m "DX" Antenna

 With age I have learned to couple my dreams with realities.
 I no longer shoot for the stars.
 I prefer to shoot for targets I can easily hit.

-This antenna is a full wavelength delta, with the point of the triangle at the top of the single support pole, and fed near one of the corners - precisely one quarter wavelength down the diagonal leg.
+This antenna is a full wavelength single-delta-loop, with the point of the triangle at the top of the single support pole, and fed near one of the corners - One Quarter Wavelength down the diagonal leg.

 Advantages over a full size quarterwave vertical with a good radial network: